Student Spotlight: Santino Cardoso

-“It started when I traveled abroad to the Caribbean, specifically in Puerto Rico, and throughout Europe,” he said.
+“It started when I traveled abroad to the Caribbean and throughout Europe,” he said.
 “I was trying other cuisines and interacting with people who are passionate about providing exceptional service to guests.
 This was an intangible experience that really spoke to me.
 Traveling around through different countries and seeing how they radiate hospitality instantly led me to decide that the hospitality industry would be my definite choice of career.”

 Cardoso knew College of DuPage had an excellent Culinary and Hospitality program, and it was close to his home.

 “The professors offered a top-notch educational experience by blending the educational materials with the real-world situations that need to be taught in any field,” he said.
 “COD courses offered the flexibility of attending college and working at the same time, helping me set a fine balance.”

 He enjoyed taking unique courses, such as “Introduction to Wine,” which helped him keep up with emerging trends in this fast-paced industry.
 But the course that really impacted him was the external internship.